 - Positive motivation: Engaged employees encourage their peers to adhere to safety guidelines and protocols.
 This positive motivation from their colleagues fosters a safety-conscious environment where everyone supports and looks out for one another.
 In a survey, 89% of HR leaders agree that ongoing peer feedback and check-ins are key for successful outcomes.

 - Leadership support and commitment: The first step towards increasing employee engagement for safety practices starts at the top.
-A report by the American Psychological Association found that only 17% of employees would recommend the company as a good place to work if they did not view leadership as committed to their well-being and safety.
-Leaders and managers within the organisation must demonstrate unwavering commitment to safety and set an example for others to follow.
+A report by the American Psychological Association found that only 17% of employees would recommend their company as a good place to work if they did not view leadership as committed to their well-being and safety.
+Leaders and managers within an organisation must demonstrate unwavering commitment to safety and set an example for others to follow.
 As employee engagement is expected, they, too, should continuously engage in safety meetings, provide resources for safety initiatives and demonstrate genuine concern for the well-being of employees.

-- Communicate the importance of safety: In a survey, 86% of executives cite the lack of effective collaboration and communication as the main cause of workplace failures.
+- Communicate the importance of safety: In a survey, 86% of executives cite a lack of effective collaboration and communication as the main cause of workplace failures.
 Clear and consistent communication about the importance of safety is vital to engage employees.
-Various communication channels to disseminate safety-related information, such as emails, newsletters, noticeboards and digital screens can be beneficial.
+Various communication channels to disseminate safety-related information, such as emails, newsletters, noticeboards and digital screens, can be beneficial.
 Everyone has a role to play when it comes to safety.
 This message should be reinforced – safety is everyone’s responsibility.

 - Establish a robust safety training programme: Invest in comprehensive safety training programmes that are tailored to your industry and company-specific risks.
 Relevant and interesting training sessions will ensure that employees understand safety protocols and know how to respond in different situations.
 Interactive tools and scenarios can help make the training sessions more engaging and memorable while being relatable and informative.